Nikakakhiani93/concept-landing-task/README.md

 cd web-markup-project

-type npm install and then type npm start, or otherwise progect won't start.
+type npm install and then type npm start, or otherwise project won't start.

+or

+You can simply push on Go live wchich is located on bottom bar of the VScode app and project will be started.

 ## Usage